- MAGGOT BIOLOGY

 MAGGOTS ON PETS ^

-And don’t rule out live animals, such as pets, when trying to locate the source of young maggots.
-It is quite common to have maggots suddenly appear on otherwise healthy dogs or cats.
+In fact its fairly common to have maggots suddenly appear on otherwise healthy dogs or cats.
 This will generally happen during the warm summer months and seems to occur more on pets which are kept outside.
-It also seems to be more common on animals which are either sickly or have sustained some sort of injury.
-Animals with long hair can hide the maggots and it can be hard to see them without making a close inspection.
+Animals with long hair can hide the maggots so its easy to miss their presence.

+But don’t be careless.
 If left untreated, maggots on dogs or cats can be life threatening.
 This can happen due to deadly toxins that will be absorbed by the infested pet.
 These toxins will eventually put the animal into a state of shock which will require immediate veterinary action.
-For this reason its imperative that maggots on dogs or cats be treated using the remedies listed below.
+For this reason its imperative that maggots on dogs, cats, livestock or other “pets” be treated using one of the options below.

 First, the Pyrethrin will quickly kill off any live maggots which were not removed during the bathing of the animal.
 Second, the Permethrin will leave a 1-2 week residual on the skin and fur of the animal.
 This residual action will kill off any maggots that hatch during this time to prevent further infestations on the pet.
 Also, IT IS VERY IMPORTANT NOT TO USE AN OIL BASED SPRAY ON THE HOST PET.
 Oil will not only irritate the pets skin, it will prevent proper healing and only lead to more discomfort and problems.
 You must only use a Water Based material like our spray detailed above.
 And if the animal is covered with maggots, be sure to spray it down prior to washing with the Melaleuca.
 This will help with the removal of them during the bath because dead maggots will wash away a lot easier then live ones.
 You will have to retreat the pet once dry but a good spraying will allow for better and faster results when dealing with active maggots on pets.